Meet People Online: Make it Work Offline

 Meeting and speaking initially online can produce a secure environment to get to know each other.
 The distance created by what can be termed ‘screen separation’ enables people to curate a favorable impression, buy time to reply, and space to decide how to respond.

-However, the goal of these interactions is to meet face-to-face and develop a real and romantic personal relationship.
+However, even if the goal of these interactions is to find love online, you do need to meet face-to-face and develop a real and romantic personal relationship.
 In order to do so both you and your partner will need to start at the beginning, meet for the first time and go on the hotly-anticipated first date.
 Be ready to put forward the best and most authentic you to give your relationship the greatest chance to succeed following these guidelines...

 How to meet new people: safety first